 ✓ VIN Number

 Checking the VIN number should always be your first step before purchasing a used motorcycle.
 Check the numbers yourself to make sure they aren’t re-stamped.
 A legitimate VIN number should ensure that the bike wasn’t stolen.
 This can be common for bikes with a high-theft rate, like Harley-Davidsons.
-It also doesn’t hurt to do a background check on the bike, just to ensure it’s never been stolen in the past.
+It also doesn’t hurt to do a background check on the bike.
+This will ensure it’s never been stolen in the past.

 ✓ Cold Examination